survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 }
 ```

 If you know what browsers you prefer to support, it's possible to set up a [.browserslistrc](https://www.npmjs.com/package/browserslist) file.
 Different tools pick up this definition, *autoprefixer* included.

+{pagebreak}

 Set up a file as follows:

 **.browserslistrc**